City Guide

 Best Time to Visit

-Cooler months usually make long walks, early starts, and ceremonial timings much easier to manage
+Cooler months usually make dawn ceremonies, long riverside or temple walks, and crowded ritual spaces much easier to manage

 How Many Days